xiaoxiae/slama.dev/_posts/2022-06-25-introduction.md

 square.shift(LEFT * 2)
 ```

-Since the direction constants are NumPy vectors, they can be added and multiplied by constants with ease.
-For moving to the side, once can simply do `obj.shift(LEFT + UP * 1.5)`, instead of having to use successive calls (`obj.shift(LEFT).shift(UP * 1.5)`).
+Since the direction constants are [NumPy arrays](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html), they can be added and multiplied by constants with ease -- to move to the side and slightly up, we can simply do `obj.shift(LEFT + UP * 1.5)`.

 ### `animate` syntax
 Besides creating and hiding objects, we'd like to animate their attributes like color, position and orientation.